Maine Hospitality Employers: Bar Harbor, Kennebunkport, and Ogunquit MERIT Compliance Guide 2026 – RetirementMandate.com

 For most Maine hospitality employers, the right answer is not MERIT enrollment — it’s establishing a qualifying private retirement plan.
 Here’s why:

-- SECURE 2.0 tax credits offset 100% or more of setup costs
+• SECURE 2.0 tax credits can offset up to 100% of setup costs

 Use the penalty calculator to compare your MERIT exposure vs. private plan cost.